wp-plugins/bns-body-classes/readme.txt

 As the specifically named file 'bnsbc-calendar.php' is not included with the standard plugin package it should survive any automatic updates via the WordPress Administration Panels.
 Just in case, it is recommended to keep a backup of your custom calendar in case it is lost from your site for whatever reason.

+This file should also be saved under /wp-content/bns-customs/ as the safest update location.

 = How do I add a new class in the calendar extension? = After changing the sample file to 'bnsbc-calendar.php' simple find the date you want to add the class to and amend that line.